The curved Mimetic Finite Difference method: allowing grids with curved faces: Introduction

-As a second approach, we can interpolate with standard least squares methods face DoFs inside each element to produce a constant vector field.
-Then, the mass matrix is obtained by projecting the constant vector field onto edges of a \emph{dual} (or \emph{secondary}) grid $\dual K$ \cite{pitassi2021explicit}.
-A dual grid $\dual K$ is constructed by duality starting from a given discretization grid $K$, hence, called a \emph{primal} grid.
-Here, duality is expressed as a bijective correspondence between geometric elements of the pair of grids $(K,\dual K)$ such that to each $d$-dimensional geometric element in $K$ corresponds a unique dual $(3-d)$-dimensional geometric element in $\dual K$.
-However, by using this dual grid approach on curved meshes, the resulting discrete problem is non-symmetric which significantly reduces the number of available efficient solution methods.
+The second approach proceeds in two steps: (i) a constant vector field is obtained by interpolating discrete face unknowns on every element by using standard least squares methods; (ii) mimetic inner products are constructed on every element by projecting these constant vector fields onto edges of a \emph{dual} (or \emph{secondary}) grid $\tilde{K}$ \cite{pitassi2021explicit}.
+A dual grid $\tilde{K}$ is constructed by duality starting from a given discretization grid $K$, hence, called a \emph{primal} grid.
+Here, duality is expressed as a bijective correspondence between geometric elements of the pair of grids $(K,\tilde{K})$ such that to each $d$-dimensional geometric element in $K$ corresponds a unique dual $(3-d)$-dimensional geometric element in $\tilde{K}$.
+However, using this dual grid approach on curved meshes the resulting discrete problem is non-symmetric which significantly reduces the number of available efficient solution methods.
 Basically, the discretization methods in \cite{Mishev2002NonconformingFV,Aavatsmark2002AnIT} reduce to the above approach although a dual grid is not explicitly introduced.